pratikpc/TeachersPortal/README.md

 ## Description
-An Express EJS web application wher college authorities ca manage teachers and generate summarie of techer activities over the academic year.
-Teachers can maintain their publications, conferences and researches in an organized manner.
+An Express EJS web application where college authorities can manage teachers and generate summaries of teacher activities over a decided perioid.
+Teachers can log their achievements like publications, conferences and researches in an organized manner.
+This makes it easy for organisations to easily extract Employee Achievements

 ## Installation
 ### Prerequisites